kazuho/draft-kazuho-httpbis-selftrace/draft-kazuho-httpbis-selftrace.md

 fetch the self-trace that conains traffic information related to other origins colocated, then upload the fetched trace to extract information.

+To prevent such attacks, reverse proxies used for forwarding HTTP requests to multiple origins belonging to different entities SHOULD do either of the
+following:

-To prevent such an attack, self-trace SHOULD only be provided from an origin that is maintained by the operator of the reverse proxy.
+* Serve self-trace only from an origin maintained by the operator of the reverse proxy.
+* Serve self-trace during only when requests for one origin is inflight on a given connection.

 # IANA Considerations